 Competence

-Judgment of professional competence as demonstrated in qualifying, preliminary and final oral examinations, and other clearly stated program requirements concerning competence in the field of study is the responsibility of the academic program and Program of Study (POS) committee.
+Judgment of professional competence as demonstrated in qualifying, preliminary and final oral examinations, and other clearly stated program requirements concerning competence in the field of study is the responsibility of the academic program and POS committee.

-If a student feels that his or her scholarly or professional competence has not been evaluated fairly, he/she should first discuss the complaint with the person or persons most directly involved in the matter: a faculty member, major professor, POS committee, DOGE, or department chair.
+If a student feels that their scholarly or professional competence has not been evaluated fairly, they should first discuss the complaint with the person or persons most directly involved in the matter: a faculty member, major professor, POS committee, DOGE, or department chair.
 If these discussions are unsuccessful and further adjudication is desired, the student may submit the grievance, which must be in writing, to the appropriate program grievance committee.
 If no such committee exists, the DOGE (or department chair when appropriate) will appoint one.
-The committee should respond in writing within twelve class days.
+The committee should respond in writing within fifteen (15) class days.
 The following procedures apply:

 Each program offering graduate study must form a grievance committee composed of equal numbers of representatives from the program graduate faculty and graduate students.
 The grievance committee may be a standing committee or may be an ad hoc committee, depending upon the program.